Harvesting useful data

 Step 4: Set an extract grep

-Configure the Grep - extract option to retrieve relevant data from each response.
-For more information on this option, see Burp Intruder options.
+Configure the Grep - extract settings to retrieve relevant data from each response.
+For more information on these settings, see Burp Intruder attack settings.

 Step 5: Analyze the results

 Sort the attack results by the extract grep expressions to identify any interesting information that has been extracted.